silviupanaite/eea-website-backend/develop/README.md

 Or via `Visual Studio Code`
 * Go to `Run > Start Debugging (F5)` and select `Test Plone` debugger.
 * You will need to add the add-ons you want to test to `.vscode/launch.json`, e.g.: `--test-path=sources/eea.banner`

+## Cleanup

+If you want to cleanup your development environment and start from scratch just remove the `develop` folder and re-run all steps from the **Install** section:

+    rm -rf develop
+    git checkout develop
+    git pull

 ## Copyright and license